Andy McNab came to public prominence in 1993 when he wrote an account about the failed SAS mission Bravo Two Zero during the Gulf War.

 In addition to writing, Andy McNab serves as a consultant for film productions, television, and news media.

-He is much in demand on the speaking circuit for his leadership and motivational skills.
+Andy McNab is a much in demand leadership and motivational speaker.